ember-modifier/ember-modifier/README.md

     TypeScript will report:

     > ```
-    > Argument of type '(element: Element, _: Positional, named: Record<string, unknown>) => Timeout' is not assignable to parameter of type 'FunctionalModifier<Positional, Record<string, unknown>>'.
     > Type 'Timeout' is not assignable to type 'void | Teardown'.
-    >     Type 'Timeout' is not assignable to type 'Teardown'.
-    >       Type 'Timeout' provides no match for the signature '(): void'.
     > ```

     Likewise, if we return a function with the wrong signature, we will see the same kinds of errors.
 If we expected to receive an argument in the teardown callback, like this: